Karl McCartney

-Karl Ian McCartney (born 25 October 1968) is a British politician who served as Parliamentary Under-Secretary of State for Transport from July to September 2022.
-He is the Conservative Member of Parliament for Lincoln.
-He was first elected at the 2010 general election and represented the constituency until he was defeated by Labour's Karen Lee at the 2017 general election.
-He was re-elected at the 2019 general election.
+Karl Ian McCartney (born 25 October 1968) is a British politician who was the Member of Parliament for Lincoln from 2010 to 2017, and again from 2019 to 2024.
+A member of the Conservative Party, he briefly served as a Parliamentary Under-Secretary of State for Transport from July to September 2022.

 Early life and career

 McCartney was born St Catherine's Hospital in Birkenhead in October 1968 to parents John McCartney and Brenda McCartney (née Weir).
-He attended Birkenhead School from 1980 to 1986, before joining the Sixth Form at Neston County Comprehensive School.
-He studied geography at St David's University College in Lampeter (now University of Wales, Lampeter) from 1988 to 1992.
+He was privately educated at Birkenhead School from 1980 to 1986, before joining the state-sector Sixth Form at Neston County Comprehensive School.
+He gained two A-levels in Geography and Art in 1987.

+He studied geography at St David's University College in Lampeter from 1988 to 1992.
 At Lampeter, he was student union president from 1991 to 1992, and captained the Welsh Universities First XI football team from 1990 to 1991.
 He later worked in the City of London.
 From 1993 to 1996, he was an agent and researcher for Conservative Central Office.
 He was initially a school governor in 1995 and at various schools since.
 In 1998, he completed an MBA from Kingston Business School, also becoming a magistrate.
 He was a justice of the peace (JP) in Dartford, Maidstone, then Lincoln.

 Parliamentary career

 McCartney was elected to parliament as MP for Lincoln at the 2010 general election, ousting Labour's incumbent, Gillian Merron.
 He made his maiden speech on 12 July, where he set out his vision for what he wanted to achieve whilst an MP, during the debate on Corporation Tax.
-Following his re-election in 2019, McCartney has spoke in 110 debates (up to April 2022), with a particular interest in transport and devolution for Lincolnshire.
+Following his re-election in 2019, McCartney has spoken in 110 debates (as of April 2022), with a particular interest in transport and devolution for Lincolnshire.

-In 2012, McCartney was elected by Conservative MP colleagues to the Executive of the influential 1922 Committee and the Transport Select Committee and then after the 2015 general election, he was re-elected to the same positions.
-As a prominent Leave campaigner, he was elected by his colleagues as a member of the Exiting the European Union Select Committee (known colloquially as the 'Brexit Committee') and led the successful campaign across Greater Lincolnshire during the EU referendum.
+In 2012, McCartney was elected by Conservative MP colleagues to the Executive of the influential 1922 Committee and the Transport Select Committee and then following the 2015 general election, he was re-elected to the same positions.
+As a prominent Leave campaigner, he was elected by his colleagues as a member of the Exiting the European Union Select Committee (known colloquially as the "Brexit Committee") and led the successful campaign across Greater Lincolnshire during the EU referendum.
+He was defeated by Labour's Karen Lee at the 2017 general election.

-After his return to Parliament in 2019, he was re-elected as a member of the Transport Select Committee, the 1992 Committee and has spoken out consistently against Smart motorways.
+Following his return to Parliament in 2019, he was re-elected as a member of the Transport Select Committee, the 1922 Committee and spoke out consistently against Smart motorways.
 On 13 July 2020, local news outlet, the Lincolnite, interviewed McCartney on the tenth anniversary of his maiden speech to Parliament.

-He was made Parliamentary Under-Secretary of State at the Department for Transport on 8 July 2022 as part of the administration of outgoing Prime Minister Boris Johnson.
+He was made parliamentary under-secretary of state at the Department for Transport on 8 July 2022 as part of the caretaker administration of outgoing Prime Minister Boris Johnson.
+In June 2023, he was one of six Conservative MPs to vote against censuring Johnson following the Commons Privileges Committee investigation.

+He was defeated by Labour's Hamish Falconer at the 2024 general election.